swiftlang/swift-evolution/proposals/0044-import-as-member.md

 imported Swift type to extend with a method, initializer, or property from this global.

-This inference system's goal for the is to be able to automatically handle the majority of global variables and functions in CF-style frameworks, and in the future be extensible to benefit other well structured, disciplined APIs.
+This inference system's goal is to be able to automatically handle the majority of global variables and functions in CF-style frameworks, and in the future be extensible to benefit other well structured, disciplined APIs.

+*Amendment:*  Automatic inference will not be used by default for all C APIs, but will be opt-in.

 ### Maps directly onto C calling convention